jorge2412/DataLake2/Windows 10/Universal Windows Platform/Session 3 - Hands On/readme.md

 In this hands-on lab, you will learn how to:

 - Create a Universal Windows Platform (UWP) app
-- Add common logic, models, and UI controls
 - Integrate Cortana voice commands
 - Incorporate speech synthesis
-- Create a Universal Windows App Service
+- Create a UWP service
 - Utilize Cortana's "Personal Assistant" capabilities in an app

 <a name="Prerequisites"></a>